openeemeter/caltrack/docs/monthly/aggregation.md

 The two primary considerations for higher-frequency savings models are the need to take into account stronger autocorrelation and increased model specification error.

 M&V standards for industrial savings estimation, which has been dealing with AMI data longer, provides useful guidance for dealing with these two considerations.
-Following ASHRAE Guideline 14-2002, and augmenting work done by the NW SEM Collaborative, CalTRACK employs the follwoing method:
+Following ASHRAE Guideline 14-2002, and augmenting work done by the NW SEM Collaborative, CalTRACK employs the following method:

 ##### Fractional Savings uncertainty calculation